silverstripeltd/sera/README.md

 conditions.
 This can be prevented via a Message Queue (MQ) or centralised scheduling system, but sometimes you just want a simpler solution.

 `sera` will only lock commands with exactly the same arguments from running concurrently.
-For example `sera script.sh 10` and `sera script.sh 20` will not be lock each other.
+For example `sera script.sh 10` and `sera script.sh 20` will not be blocked from running at the same time.

 `sera` relies on the MySQL `get_lock()` function to ensure that only one instance in a cluster is running a command at any time.
-Note however that `get_lock()` will not work in a Galera cluster or any other Master <> Master set up.
+Note however that `get_lock()` will not work in a Galera cluster or any other know Master / Master configuration.

 ## Usage

-	sera <timeout-in-seconds> <command to run> < .. arguments and flags to command>
+	sera <timeout-in-seconds> <command-to-run> < .. arguments and flags to command>

 ### timeout-in-seconds

 Sera will wait <timeout-in-seconds> for a lock to be released.
-If there is no available lock within that time sera will abort running the <command to run>.
+If there is no available lock within that time, sera will abort running the <command-to-run>.

-If want the command to always be executed on every node, you set this value to the maximum time and some more for the command to be run on every node in the cluster.
+If you want the command to always be executed on every node, you set this value to the maximum time and some more for the command to be run on every node in the cluster.
 For example:

 long-running-task.sh takes maximum 30 seconds to run on a node and you have 4 nodes in the cluster.
-Then you should call sera with a 120 seconds <timeout-in-seconds>
+Then you should call set the <timeout-in-seconds> to more than 120.

     sera 120 long-running-task.sh

-If it doesn't matter which node runs the command, but it's important that it doesn't run at the same time, you should set the
- <timeout-in-seconds> to 0.
+If it doesn't matter which node runs the command, but it is still important that it they don't run at the same time, you should set the  <timeout-in-seconds> to 0.

     sera 0 there-can-be-only-one.sh

-### command to run & flags
+### <command-to-run> & flags

 The second and subsequent arguments is what command sera will execute.
-Sera will make an md5 hash of the commands and arguments and use that as the lock name across the cluster.
+Sera will use the <command-to-run> and arguments to that command as the name of the lock.

 ## Example

 These two commands were started at roughly the same time, but only the one on the left got the lock first and the one to the right timed out after 5 seconds.

 ![Sera example](https://raw.githubusercontent.com/stojg/sera/master/usage.png)

 ## Configuration

-Sera is looking for a config file located at  `/etc/sera.json`
+Sera is looking for a configuration file located at  `/etc/sera.json`.
+It will fail if this lock file is not readable or have the correct values.

 	{
 		"server": "sera:secret@tcp(127.0.0.1:3306)/?timeout=500ms",